RoodzFernando/database-course/README.md

 ## About The Project

-In this project, I got to take everything I’ve learned and used it to solve all the SQL exercices, provided on the site [SQLZoo](https://sqlzoo.net)
+In this project, I got to take everything I’ve learned and used it to solve all the SQL exercises, provided on the site [SQLZoo](https://sqlzoo.net)